MicrosoftDocs/quantum-docs/articles/optimization-express-optimization-problem.md

 ```

 > [!NOTE]
-> As descrbed below, there are multiple ways to supply terms to the problem.
+> As described below, there are multiple ways to supply terms to the problem.

 ## Ways to supply problem terms

 There are three ways to supply terms for a [`Problem`](xref:microsoft.quantum.optimization.problem): in the
-constructor, individually, and as a list of `Term` objects.
+constructor, individually, and as a list of `Term` objects or - where supported - grouped term (e.g. `SlcTerm`) objects.

 ### In the constructor